2021 Australian Rogaining Championships

 The setting team of Jenny Casanova, Zara Soden, Mark Corbett and Steve Cooper are all highly experienced rogainers (and orienteers).
 They have all set numerous events in SA as well as competed locally, nationally and internationally.
 The map has been prepared using Ocad 11 software based on local landform shapefiles.

 Bus transport between downtown Adelaide, Adelaide airport and the Hash House has been arranged on Friday, 28 May 2021, with the return journey on Sunday afternoon.

 Bus departure times from the Adelaide locations are based on the Hash House arrival time of between 5pm and 6.30pm.
 As such, we urge participants flying into Adelaide to plan their flights to arrive at the Adelaide airport prior to 1pm Friday, 28 May 2021.

 Bus departure from the Hash House on Sunday afternoon will be at approximately 2.00pm, with expected arrival time at Adelaide airport approximately 5.30pm.

 The Hash House will be open from 1pm on Friday, 28 May until the event finishes and results are announced on the Sunday.
 Friday night dinner and Saturday morning breakfast will be provided by our caterers as an extra service.
 Please refer to the Event Entry Information below.
-While the Hash House is open, hot water will be available (with tea/coffee/Milo).
+While the Hash House is open, hot water will be available (with tea/coffee/Milo) depending on current Covid-19 Health restrictions.
 You will need to provide your own crockery and cutlery.
 Washing up facilities will be provided.

 The Hash House is a full bush setting with no facilities.
 It is suitable for all forms of camping and all vehicle types, including camper-vans and trailers.
 Portable chemical toilets will be provided, but no showers or power will be available.